Indanthrene Blue

 Anthraquinone Blue

-This color is as deep as the sea- a blue worthy of exploration.
+This color is as deep as the sea, a blue worthy of exploration.
 A deep indigo which is excellent on its own or for complementary color mixing.
 Compared to Ultramarine, Indanthrone is often every so slightly muted, as one would think of Indigo often having just a slight low-saturation note amid its brightness.
-It is usually a bit darker than ultramarine, and is a lovely color for landscape work.
+It is usually a bit of a darker indigo than phthalo or ultramarine, and is a lovely color for landscape work.

 PB60 pigment data from David G. Myers, The Color of Art Pigment Database, Artiscreation.com